Devin-john/TrainingNotes/Week05/Day02/Async&Await.md

-Certainly! `async` and `await` are keywords in JavaScript used to work with asynchronous code in a more synchronous and readable manner.
+`async` and `await` are keywords in JavaScript used to work with asynchronous code in a more synchronous and readable manner.
 They were introduced in ES2017 (ES8) and have since become a standard way to handle asynchronous operations.

 ### `async` Function